Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 * Structs can contain arrays[], but currently accessing and via $struct.arr[] is not yet possible -> this will be allowed very soon, a workaround is to assign the array to an object and access the object instead.

-* Structs can conveniently be compiled into pure java bytecode and accessed as an object instead, see '**genObjCode(...)**'
+* Structs can conveniently be <ins>compiled into pure java bytecode</ins> and accessed as an object instead, see '**genObjCode(...)**' -> this might be useful for exchanging data with native java api's

-* Structs that are compiled into java bytecode (via 'genObjCode(...)'), can contain 1 embedded **`>>java`*** section (before any struct functions declarations and before other embedded code sections), which is than also compiled as bytecode into the generated object.
+* Structs that are compiled into java bytecode (via 'genObjCode(...)'), can contain 1 embedded **`>>java`** section (before any struct functions declarations and before other embedded code sections), which is than also compiled as bytecode into the generated object.

 Example:
 ```c